The 4 Components of a Successful Content Strategy (+1 Bonus)

 3. Sales Centric Content

-This content can be written by your sales team, customer service team, or marketing team.
-However, if putting your marketing team in charge of this content, make sure that they work closely with your sales and customer service team to understand which topics to focus on first and how to position the answers to those topics.
+Note: if putting your marketing team in charge of this content, make sure that they work closely with your sales and customer service team so they understand which topics to focus on first and how to position the answers to those topics.

 4. Culture Content